Ngā tiwhikete mahi ā-tau | Annual Practising Certificates

 If there are questions regarding your application the Council staff will contact you to discuss matters.

 If after applying for your practising email, your confirmation email states that you are practising under section 30, this is because you have either made a declaration that requires the secretariat to review a matter or that you are not complying with conditions on your practising certificate.
 This means that you are able to practise until you are advised by the Registrar that your application for a practising certificate may been declined.
 Your application will not be declined without giving you the opportunity to be heard on matters.
-Applications for practising certificates for a new practising year open in February.
-During this period, the button to renew your APC will appear in your MyMcANZ portal.
+Midwives will be advised by email when applications for practising certificates for a new practising year open.
+When this occurs the button to renew your APC will appear in your MyMCANZ portal.

 From time to time the Registrar may ask if practitioners want to have their entry on the register cancelled.
 The midwife when asked must then decide what they wish to do.
 This is known as revision of the register.
 This is an option if midwives decide that they wish to move overseas or decide that they no longer wish to be a midwife.